 \subsubsection{Training and Binary Function}

-Training BNNs with backpropagation is not applicable as it requires sufficient precision to allow gradient accumulation to work \cite{hubara2017quantized}.
+training BNNs with backpropagation is not applicable as it requires a sufficient precision to allow gradient accumulation to work \cite{hubara2017quantized}.
 Courbariaux \etal{} solved this problem \cite{courbariaux2016binarized} with Straight Through Estimator (STE) \cite{bengio2013estimating}.
 The fundamental idea of STE is that the quantization function is applied in the forward pass but skipped during backpropagation.
-STE keeps a set of full precision weights denoted as proxies ($W_F$) which are binarized ($W_{B}$) within the network on forward pass to make a prediction and compute a loss.
+STE keeps a set of full-precision weights denoted as proxies ($W_F$) which are binarized ($W_{B}$) on forward pass to make a prediction and compute a loss.
 Any function can be used as binarization function.
-Courbariaux \etal{} use $sing$ function:
+Courbariaux \etal{} use $sign$ function:

 In the backpropagation phase, $W_F$ are updated accordingly to the loss gradient as in a regular network: